 I’d heard a lot of bad things about the airline and Shanghai Pudong airport but I booked the flights anyway.
-Reviews tend to be at either end of the spectrum but rarely in between.
+Reviews tend to be at either end of the spectrum.
 Sometimes you just have to experience things yourself and to be totally honest I was pleasantly surprised by my experience with China Eastern, how smooth the process was for entering China and Shanghai as a city in general!

-In Shanghai (and a few other cities in China) there is a process in place for visitors wanting to enter China visa-free for a few days – which I’ll go into more detail about at the end of the post if you’re thinking of doing the same.
-Overall it was a bit slow due to the language barrier but that’s understandable.
+In Shanghai (and a few other cities in China) there is a process in place for visitors wanting to enter China visa-free for a few days.
+Overall it was a bit slow due to the language barrier but that’s completely understandable.
 I had actually booked flights from Cebu to Honolulu via Shanghai, my original layover of 8 hours suddenly changed to 32 hours shortly after booking.
 But this actually ended up being a blessing in disguise; I saw it as a chance to explore a new city and tick a new country off my list and I’m so glad I did!
 For those of you that have an upcoming layover in Shanghai I’ve made a quick summary of all the things you need to know for your arrival, you can find this at the end of the post!